West African bloc activates standby force for possible Niger intervention | Law-Order

 U.S., French, German and Italian troops are stationed in Niger as part of an international struggle against a long-running Islamist insurgency that spread across the Sahel from Mali displacing millions and causing a hunger crisis.
 Following a pattern seen after the coups in Mali and Burkina Faso between 2020 and 2022, the junta in Niamey has engaged in vitriolic anti-French rhetoric, seeking to blame France for Niger's problems and accusing it of a range of violations of sovereignty, which Paris has denied.

-(Additional reporting by Cooper Inveen, Anait Miridzhanian, Alexander Winning, Alessandra Prentice, Edward McAllister, Boureima Balima, Abdel-Kader Mazou, Joel Honore Kouam, Ngouda Dione, Thiam Ndiaga, Ange Aboa Writing by Estelle Shirbon and Nellie Peyton Editing by Philippa Fletcher, Nick Macfie and Alistair Bell)
+(Additional reporting by Cooper Inveen, Anait Miridzhanian, Alexander Winning, Alessandra Prentice, Edward McAllister, Boureima Balima, Abdel-Kader Mazou, Joel Honore Kouam, Ngouda Dione, Thiam Ndiaga, Ange Aboa Writing by Estelle Shirbon and Nellie Peyton Editing by Philippa Fletcher, Nick Macfie, Alistair Bell & Simon Cameron-Moore)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)